New Me

-"New Me" is a song by Japanese duo Yoasobi.
+"New Me" is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026).
 It was released on November 11, 2024, through Echoes and Sony Music Entertainment Japan.
 Based on Mado Arute's short story Hakusan-dōri Enjō no Ken, the song was used as a jingle for Recruit's Mada, Koko ni Nai, Deai, Koko ni Nai, Ongaku project commercial, "Wakaranai mama, Sore de mo".

 Background and release

 In August 2023, literary magazine Bungei partnered with creative writing social media Monogatary.com for Bungei × Monogatary.com Collaboration Award at the novel contest Monocon 2023.
-Seven winners from a total of 879 stories were announced on February 28, 2024; one of all is short story Hakusan-dōri Enjō no Ken (白山通り炎上の件), written by Mado Arite.
+Seven winners from a total of 879 stories were announced on February 28, 2024; one of all is short story Hakusan-dōri Enjō no Ken (白山通り炎上の件), written by Mado Arute.
 An action genre, it is about Nozomi, a female freelancer who struggled at workplace due to a pressure from her male colleagues, meets a mysterious guy from dating app, which later find that he is an assassin.
 The two are chased by and fight against their enemies, leading Nozomi to discover unexpected truths about herself.

 On the same day, it was announced that the duo Yoasobi would perform the song based on the winning story.
 Furthermore, this song would be used as a tie-up for human resources company Recruit's second part of the project Mada, Koko ni Nai, Deai, Koko ni Nai, Ongaku television advertisement, scheduled for airing in late 2024.
 On October 1, Yoasobi's fifth anniversary, the song, titled "New Me", first unveiled on the 15-second commercial for the project "Wakaranai mama, Sore de mo" (わからないまま、それでも), and was made available to digital music and streaming platforms on November 11, 2024.
-The re-arranged English version of the song was released on July 11, 2025.
+It later featured on the duo's fourth Japanese-language EP, The Book For, (2026).
+The re-arranged English version of the song was released on July 11, 2025, and included on the duo's English-language EP, E-Side 4 (2026).

 Title and composition

-According to a Recruit interview with Yoasobi, Ayase chose the title "New Me" because he "wanted to use English phrase that conveys something like 'a new birth', 'a new encounter', or 'a new change in yourself' at first glance," and it was "catchy and cute-sounding."
-The song is a mid-tempo electropop song with "sticky" bass line, depicting the theme of "a new rebirth of oneself", about the change and journey in the protagonist's state of mind as they moves forward with each new day despite their own conflicts.
+According to a Recruit interview with Yoasobi in October 2024, Ayase chose the title "New Me" because he "wanted to use an English phrase that conveys something like 'a new birth', 'a new encounter', or 'a new change in yourself' at first glance," and it was "catchy and cute-sounding."
+Musically, the song is a mid-tempo electropop song with "sticky" bass line, depicting the theme of "a new rebirth of oneself", about the change and journey in the protagonist's state of mind as they moves forward with each new day despite their own conflicts.